IntuitionLabs

 • Translations Review: Their linguistic services ensure that translated materials still comply.

-Case Example: ProPharma advertises success in “simplifying global MLR review” by leveraging local market teams ([28]).
+Case Example: ProPharma advertises success in ”simplifying global MLR review” by leveraging local market teams, with a case study showing a 52% faster MLR review timeline while delivering locally compliant reviews across multiple international markets ([35]).
 For instance, a U.S. biotech launching in Europe might use ProPharma to run the European MLR rounds in-country.
 ProPharma also highlights that it can bridge knowledge gaps (a small team without regulatory lawyers, for example, can access ProPharma’s in-house former regulators and attorneys).
+ProPharma has also published guidance on 2026 FDA regulatory impacts on pharma advertising, helping companies prepare for shifting enforcement priorities.

 Pros/Cons: The service model offloads work from the client’s internal team, which can be a boon if resources are limited.
 It also guarantees professional responsibility – if something is missed, ProPharma’s experts are answerable.
 However, reliance on external teams can slow feedback loops and add cost per review.
 The solution does not provide an automated database, but it provides human expertise.